Complementarities in Sparse Two-Sided Interaction Models: Introduction

 \subsection{Related Literature}

-The BI framework proposed in this paper is related to a wide range of earlier approaches to two-sided interactions, many of which are reviewed in \citet{bonhomme2020econometric}.
-The benchmark in this class is the TWFE, which assumes a modular (additively separable) interaction function.
-While most empirical applications focus on worker-firm interactions \citep{abowd1999high, card2013workplace, kline2024firm}, TWFE-style methods have also been applied to other two-sided settings, including managers and firms \citep{bertrand2003managing}, teachers and students \citep{jackson2014teacher, chetty2014measuring, chetty2014measuring2}, patients and healthcare providers \citep{finkelstein2016sources}, and bureaucrats and geographic postings \citep{fenizia2022managers, limodio2021bureaucrat}.
-Despite its versatility, the model relies on the strong modularity assumption, which rules out complementarities: the marginal productivity of each agent is assumed constant and independent of the other side of the match.
-In many contexts, this contrasts with the emphasis placed on matching, where significant resources are devoted to finding ``the right match''.
+The class of models studied in this paper is related to a broad literature on two-sided interactions, much of which is reviewed in \citet{bonhomme2020econometric}.
+The main benchmark is the TWFE model, which has been widely applied to worker-firm interactions \citep{abowd1999high, card2013workplace, kline2024firm}, as well as to interactions between managers and firms \citep{bertrand2003managing}, teachers and students \citep{jackson2014teacher, chetty2014measuring, chetty2014measuring2}, patients and healthcare providers \citep{finkelstein2016sources}, and bureaucrats and geographic postings \citep{fenizia2022managers, limodio2021bureaucrat}.
+Across these applications, TWFE imposes a modular interaction function and therefore rules out complementarities.
+This may be restrictive in settings where the value generated by an interaction depends on the particular characteristics of both agents involved.

-To relax modularity, \citet{bonhomme2019distributional} propose a model in which the interaction function allows for complementarities across the latent characteristics of agents.
-Their approach assumes that agents can be partitioned into a finite number of groups, with all members of a group sharing the same latent characteristics.
-In practice, this requires researchers to assign agents to groups, typically via a clustering procedure, and then estimate group-specific productivities and intergroup complementarities.
-A similar approach is adopted in \citet{lei2023estimating}.
-These models introduce greater flexibility in the interaction function relative to TWFE and have delivered valuable empirical insights \citep{weigel2024super, mourot2025surgeons}, but rely on the grouped heterogeneity assumption.
-By contrast, the approach developed in this paper offers a feasible way to introduce complementarities into two-sided interactions without relying on grouping.
+One approach to relaxing modularity is to introduce complementarities through grouped heterogeneity. \citet{bonhomme2019distributional} propose a model in which agents are partitioned into a finite number of groups, with all agents within a group sharing the same latent characteristics. \citet{lei2023estimating} adopt a similar grouping approach to estimate a low-rank factor model.
+These models allow richer interaction functions than TWFE and have generated valuable empirical insights \citep{weigel2024super, mourot2025surgeons}, but rely on grouped heterogeneity.
+The approach developed here instead introduces complementarities while retaining agent-specific latent heterogeneity.